beckym223/manual_work/E6_long_edited.md

 complete markets, a willingness to invest in illiquid assets for future consumption leads to the same advantage for some annuitization.
-13 This is the way a defined benefit system works for  workers without any dependents eligible for benefits.
-The  risk could be shifted from the borrower to the set of inves- tors by distributing a fraction of the amount not paid to  deceased investors to surviving investors.
-This is the way that CREF annuities work.
-VOL. 94 NO. 1
-5

 ### ---Economics-2004-0-07.txt---